DHHS → MeCDC → Disease Surveillance → Epidemiology → Zoonotic Diseases → Zoonotic Diseases Trian the Trainer

 The Zoonotic Diseases Train-the-Trainer course is designed to provide youth leaders and educators (especially those with agricultural ties) with a comprehensive course designed to be used to educate kids on zoonotic diseases and how to prevent them.

 This course contains:

 - PowerPoints relating to zoonotic diseases and biosecurity

 - Activities designed to supplement the material presented in the PowerPoints

 - Supplemental educational materials

 The course is free to use, download, print, and share.
-There are three ways of obtaining the course.

 - Healthy Animals, Healthy People (PowerPoint)